About the Alumni Network

 The hope is that the Alumni Network will become a valuable network linking health data scientists nationally and internationally.

-Meet HDR UK’s amazing alumni
+Meet some of our amazing alumni

 Our alumni are achieving remarkable things – often with established or emerging careers that are pushing back the frontiers of healthcare.
 We are profiling profiling some of their inspirational stories.
 The first alumnus we’d like to introduce is HDR UK Fellow Dr Rona Strawbridge – a geneticist who is revealing the connections between physical and psychiatric illness.
 Read about her here.